klopetx/Hybrid_EMA_Diagnosis/README.md

 For better understanding of the code, please read the published work here[].
 If you need further details you may contact the main author, Kerman López de Calle Etxabe at kerman.lopezdecalle@tekniker.es.

-# Running recommendations
+# Running recommendations / Dependencies

-The code was developed in a Windows 10 machine with Rstudio and R version 3.6.1.
+The code was developed in a Windows 10 machine with Rstudio 1.2.1335 and R version 3.6.1.
-Nevertheless, we recommend the use of [Rstudio cloud], tested in windows and (Linux)?
-Rstudio needed?
-Rversion?
+It has been also tested in Ubuntu with R > 3.6.
+The work is packaged as a project, therefore, using Rstudio is recommended.
+Furthermore [renv package] has been used to keep track of dependencies.
+Once you open the project you should install renv (if not already installed) and run renv::restore().
+Automatically renv will download and install the packages required to build the project.

 # Project and code

 The code in this project contains the steps taken from the raw data (available at a different repo) to the final results.
 The code recreates the final figures and results included in the paper.

-There are three main parts on the code which is stored in the [R folder]:
+There are three main parts on the code which is stored in the /R folder:

 -  Data_downloading: Contains scripts to download the public data.
 -  Pre-processing: Contains the scipts to process cycles and extract features.